 The familiar piece Happy Birthday provides an example of the use of one classical mode (Ionian) for everything.
-The relevance of this example goes beyond classical modes because the same concepts and notations apply across the board to all possible modes of all possible tonics.
-The skeleton melody line identified by \int was seen earlier.
-It would follow from annotating chromatic symbols for an identified home tonic next to melody notes on a staff.
-The harmony line is identified by \int .
-It could follow from annotating anchors of building blocks next to chord symbols above the staff, but can also be developed independently of chord symbols as shown in the next section.
+The relevance of this example goes beyond this particular piece or classical modes in general because the same concepts and notations apply across the board.
+The skeleton melody line identified by was seen earlier.
+The harmony line is identified by It could follow from annotating anchors of building blocks next to chord symbols above the staff, but can also be developed independently of the written music.